History of Game of Thrones in Timeline

 In 2023, Variety ranked Game of Thrones No. 21 on its list of the 100 greatest TV shows of all time.

-October 2024: Auction of Game of Thrones Items by HBO and Heritage Auctions
+October 2024: HBO and Heritage Auctions Launch Auction Event

-In October 2024, HBO partnered with Heritage Auctions to auction more than 2,000 costumes, props, set decorations, and other items used in the Game of Thrones series.
+In October 2024, HBO in partnership with Heritage Auctions launched an event to auction more than 2,000 costumes, props, set decorations and other items used in the series.

-2025: A Knight of the Seven Kingdoms Scheduled to Debut
+2026: A Knight of the Seven Kingdoms Debut

-In 2025, the second prequel series, A Knight of the Seven Kingdoms, is scheduled to debut.
+In 2026, A Knight of the Seven Kingdoms, another Game of Thrones prequel, is scheduled to debut.